Barnard Island Group National Park

 The Barnard Island Group is a protected area in the Cassowary Coast Region, Queensland, Australia.

-These are islands with a fascinating geological past, dating back 420 million years.
+These are islands with a geological past dating back 420 million years.

 Six species of terns have been found nesting in the southern Barnard Islands, and twenty-three species of forest birds have a habitat here.

 Geography

 The park is 1296 km northwest of Brisbane.
 Islands within the group include Jessie Island and Kent Island.